Greece Moments Greece Moments

 Battaglia di Lepanto, Nafpaktos

 Charming 3-star hotel in the heart of Nafpaktos.
-Elegant rooms and suites at fair prices, delicious breakfasts and courteous staff.
-All details about the accommodation on Booking.com*:
+Elegant rooms and suites at fair prices, delicious breakfast, and attentive staff.
+Full details about the accommodation on Booking.com*:

 Kalafatis Beach Home, Itea

-Located on the outskirts of Itea, seafront apartments with a small private beach near Nafsika Beach.
-Very nice décor with large terrace, friendly host and quiet location.
-Good starting point for exploring the northern part of the Gulf of Corinth.
-All details about the accommodation on Booking.com*:
+Apartments located on the outskirts of Itea, right by the sea with a small private beach near Nafsika Beach.
+Very nice furnishings with a large terrace, friendly host, and quiet location.
+A good starting point for exploring the northern part of the Gulf of Corinth.
+Full details about the accommodation on Booking.com*:

 Trizonia Mare Suites, Trizonia Island

-Small, family-run boutique hotel above the waterfront.
-Modern apartments with comfortable beds and large balconies with sea views.
-The lovely Maria is available with advice and support and serves a rich breakfast every morning on the cosy hotel terrace.
-All details about the accommodation on Booking.com*:
+A small, family-run boutique hotel above the waterfront promenade.
+Modern apartments with comfortable beds and large balconies offering sea views.
+The lovely Maria is always on hand to offer help and advice and serves a hearty breakfast every morning on the cozy hotel terrace.
+Full details about the accommodation on Booking.com*:

 Trizonia Mare Suites Hotels Golf von Korinth